 Free Cash Flow, when used in valuation, is calculated differently than Free Cash Flow.
 Free Cash Flow (Valuation) is calculated as Capital Expenditures (Long-term Investments) minus Changes in Non-Cash Working Capital (Short-Term Investments).

 Return on Invested Capital is the ratio estimated by dividing Earnings Before Income Taxes (EBIT) by Average Invested Capital.

 Return on Invested Capital (Valuation) is the ratio estimated by dividing Earnings Before Income Taxes by Invested Capital (Valuation).
 Invested Capital (Valuation) may also be an average.

-Gross Profit is calculated as Revenue minus Cost of Revenue.
+Gross profit is calculated as Revenue minus the Cost of Revenue.

 Gross Margin measures the ratio between a company’s Gross Profit and Revenue.

 Profit Margin measures the ratio between a company’s Net Income to Common and Revenue.